hindrikson/master-thesis-dissaggregator/src/pipeline/README.md

 ## Applications: `src/pipeline/pipe_applications.py`:
 Contains the functionalities to disaggregate the consumption on a level of applications.

 `disagg_applications_efficiency_factor()`: Dissaggregate the consumption data based on the applications and apply efficiency enhancement factors.
-The function for the effect is in `src/data_processing/effects.py` and called 'apply_efficiency_factor()'.
+The function for the effect is in `src/data_processing/effects.py` and called `apply_efficiency_factor()`.

 ## Temporal: `src/pipeline/pipe_temporal.py`:
 Contains the functionalities to disaggregate the consumption on a level of temporal resolution.
+`disaggregate_temporal(...)`: Disaggregates the results from the application pipeline to a temporal resolution.
+Differentiating between the different sectors and energy carriers.

 ## Heat: `src/pipeline/pipe_heat.py`:
 Contains the functionalities to transfere gas and petrol consumption to hydrogen and electricity consumption (fuel switch)